Henri Charrière: According to Papillon

+According to French records

-French records of his life from 1933–1944 present a different account: He left the citadel of Saint-Martin-de-Ré on 29 September 1933 aboard the Martinière and landed on 14 October with the status of "transported" to Saint-Laurent-du-Maroni.
+French records of his life from 1933 to 1944 present a different account: He left the citadel of Saint-Martin-de-Ré on 29 September 1933 aboard the Martinière and landed on 14 October with the status of "transported" to Saint-Laurent-du-Maroni.
 There was little time left in the transportation camp, as he was assigned as a nursing assistant to the André-Bouron Colonial Hospital, where he saw many inmates returning from the run who told him their escape stories, from which he drew inspiration.
 This place spared him from the work of logging sites or agricultural concessions that annihilated convicts in a few months.
 He escaped for the first time on September 5, 1934, but failed in Colombia, a country that returned escaped convicts to France.
 Judged by the Special Maritime Court, he spent two years in the cells of the St. Joseph's Island Seclusion.
 Several times transferred, he ended up as chief nurse in an Indochinese camp on the Guyanese mainland, the Cascades forest camp, from which he escaped on the night of March 18–19, 1944, along with four companions.

 Later life

 After Charrière had served a year's probationary freedom, he was given his total liberty in 1945.
 He remained in Venezuela and became a naturalized citizen.
 He married a Venezuelan woman identified as Rita Bensimon.
 He opened restaurants in Caracas and Maracaibo.
 He was subsequently treated as a minor celebrity, even being invited frequently to appear on local television programmes.
 He finally returned to France, visiting Paris in conjunction with the publication of his memoir Papillon (1969).
 The book sold over 1.5 million copies in France, prompting a French minister to attribute "the moral decline of France" to miniskirts and Papillon.
 Papillon was first published in the United Kingdom in 1970, in a translation by the novelist Patrick O'Brian.
 Charrière played the part of a jewel thief in a 1970 film called Popsy Pop directed by the French director Jean Vautrin, and released internationally in English as The Butterfly Affair.
 He also wrote a sequel to Papillon entitled Banco, in which he describes his life after being released from prison.

-In 1970, the French Justice System issued a pardon to Charrière for his 1931 murder conviction.
+In 1970, the French justice system issued a pardon to Charrière for his 1931 murder conviction.